Hyperparameter selection for Discrete Mumford-Shah

-Applying Formula~\eqref{eq:chain_rule} to each step of Algorithm~\ref{alg:dms0} leads to Algorithm~\ref{dslpam}.
-Proposition~\ref{prop:derpar} provides closed-form expressions of the Jacobian matrices of the iterates involved in the minimization of a D-MS functional with $h= \Vert \cdot \Vert_1$, thus allowing an easy and direct implementation of FDMC SURE and FDMC SUGAR estimates of Eq.~\eqref{eq:fdmcsure}~and~\eqref{eq:fdmcsugar}.
+\textbf{Iterative differentiation of DMS-SLPAM --} Applying Formula~\eqref{eq:chain_rule} to each step of DMS-SLPAM leads to Algorithm~\ref{dslpam}.
+Proposition~\ref{prop:derpar} provides closed-form expressions of the updates of the Jacobian matrices of the iterates involved in the minimization of a D-MS functional with $h_i= \vert \cdot \vert$, thus allowing an easy and direct implementation of FDMC SURE and FDMC SUGAR estimates of Eq.~\eqref{eq:fdmcsure}~and~\eqref{eq:fdmcsugar2}.